 The field of geosciences is…

 - One of the most actively recruited disciplines with the highest earned income in all of the STEM fields.
-Successful students have exciting and innovative employment opportunities in the oil industry, remote sensing, hydrogeology, environmental studies, climatology and other Earth science disciplines.
+Successful students have exciting and innovative employment opportunities in the oil industry, remote sensing, hydrogeology, environmental conservation, public service, climatology and myriad other Earth science disciplines.

-- The most interdisciplinary educational and research experience in the STEM fields.
-In the geosciences, students gain experience in physics, chemistry, mathematics and engineering.
+- The most interdisciplinary educational and research experience in STEM.
+In the geosciences, students gain experience in physics, chemistry, biology, mathematics and engineering.
 This exposure opens up more opportunities for graduates.
-For example, geochemistry majors are both chemists and geologists; hydrogeologists are trained in geology as well as modeling (geological engineering) and geophysics students know both geology and physics.
+For example, geochemistry majors are both chemists and geologists; hydrogeologists are trained in geology as well as modeling (geological engineering) and geophysics students learn both geology and physics.

 In the Department of Geological and Environmental Sciences at WMU...